llpeterson/congestion/avoidance.md

 approach is often referred to as *Active Queue Management*  (AQM).
 The second approach attempts to avoid congestion purely from the end hosts.
-This approach is implemented in TCP, making it variant of the congestion control mechainsms described in the previous section.
+This approach is implemented in TCP, making it variant of the congestion control mechanisms described in the previous section.

 ## Active Queue Management (DECbit, RED, ECN)